Helicobacter pylori Infection

-Body-predominant infection leads to gastric atrophy and decreased acid production, possibly via increased local production of IL-1β.
-Patients with body-predominant infection are predisposed to gastric ulcer and adenocarcinoma.
+Body-predominant infection leads to gastric atrophy and decreased acid production, possibly via increased local production of interleukin-1 beta.
+Patients with body-predominant infection are predisposed to gastric ulcer and gastric adenocarcinoma.

 Some patients have mixed infection of both antrum and body with varying clinical effects.
 Many patients with H. pylori infection have no noticeable clinical effects.